MSF40222 Certificate IV in Furniture Design and Manufacturing

 Channel your creativity and practice into a piece that’s worthy of your Graduate Exhibition.
 This work should demonstrate your awareness and understanding of the design principles you’ve studied throughout the year.

-- Produce timber veneered components for custom made furniture
+- Produce timber veneered components for custom furniture

 - Select timbers for furniture production

-- Make a complete record of the project (including photographs)
+- Make a portfolio with a complete record of the project (including photographs)